trueos/trueos-docs/trueos-handbook/introducing.rst

 operating system to an earlier point in time, or clone the operating system.

-There is no such thing as to much RAM.
+There is no such thing as too much RAM.
 ZFS thrives on systems with lots of RAM.
 To play modern video games, use a fast CPU.
 To create a collection of music and movies on the computer, sufficient disk space is required.